bbkane/bbkane.github.io/_drafts/2019-08-11-Software-Engineering-Ideas-That-Influence-Me.md

 I watch a lot of conference talks on YouTube and I read a lot of software engineering articles.
 Some of that media has really helped me become a better engineer.
-As a relatively young engineer, I know my style will develop further and my current judgment of "best practice" will change (and I can see how it's changed historically by looking at my old code), but I plan to read/watch these resources every year.
+As a relative newcomer to engineering, I know my style will develop further and my current judgment of "best practice" will change (and I can see how it's changed historically by looking at my old code), but I plan to read/watch these resources every year.
 I look forward to future me gaining new perspective on